coderTanisha22/Smart-Code-Autocomplete-Engine-DSA-Project/README.md

 ## How It Works
 1. User enters keywords (e.g., `print`, `printf`, `private`, etc.)
 2. Trie stores all words for fast prefix lookup
-3. Hash map tracks how often each word is used
+3. Hash map tracks how often each token is selected
-4. Heap finds the most frequent matches for a prefix
+4. Heap ranks the top-K most relevant matches for the prefix
 5. Snippets expand small abbreviations into full code blocks

 ## Example Usage